 Notes

-You can use unsweetened milk, plant milk, or cream you love.
+- Creamy Component: You can use unsweetened milk, plant milk, or your favorite cream.
 I often choose unsweetened (vanilla) cashew milk because it adds a lovely nutty flavor and is already naturally sweet.
-Almond, oat, or hazelnut milk are great alternatives.Coffee to Milk Ratio
+Almond, oat, or hazelnut milk is a great alternative.

-- The dates add a natural, sweet caramel flavor.
+- Frothy milk mixture: The dates add a natural, sweet caramel flavor.
 Blend the dates with the milk using a high-powdered blender until completely pulverized.

-- Adjust to taste.
-I use one date for every ¼ cup of milk.
+- Adjust to taste: I use 1 date per ¼ cup of milk.
 It's enough to add natural sweetness without losing the coffee flavor.
 Of course, adjust to taste.

-- You can make this cashew milk-date blend in advance and in bulk, then store it in the fridge whenever you want to sweeten your iced coffee.
+- Make more: You can make this cashew milk-date blend in advance and in bulk, then store it in the fridge whenever you want to sweeten your iced coffee.

 Add your own private notes